The 2026 Beauty and Personal Care eCommerce Guide for Shopify Stores

 Subscriptions provide recurring revenue.

-How It Works: A "Daily Skincare Set" bundle includes cleanser, toner, and moisturizer at a discounted price, while a monthly subscription auto-delivers the products.
+A Shopify store offers a "Complete Acne Care Set" bundle that includes cleanser, treatment serum, and moisturizer at a discounted price, while also offering a monthly subscription that automatically delivers refills.

 5. Personalize the Shopping Experience